-- Editing Outlook Today — How to use the Windows registry to modify the settings for Outlook Today if the Customize Outlook Today button no longer functions
+- Editing the Outlook Today screen -- How to use the Windows registry to modify the settings for Outlook Today if the Customize Outlook Today button no longer functions

 Advanced customization requiring HTML and other programming skills:

-- Customizing MS Outlook 98 Features — Chapter 4 in the Outlook 98 Deployment Kit; explains how to replace the HTML in the resource .dll
+Customizing Outlook Features -- Chapter 4 in the Outlook 98 Deployment Kit; explains how to replace the HTML in the resource .dll

 Without customization, Outlook Today cannot display a list of the items in your Inbox, Outbox or Drafts folder -- only the number of items awaiting action.
 Only information from your main Calendar, Tasks, Inbox, Drafts and Outbox folders is displayed.
 You cannot add links to other folders or to Web pages to Outlook Today (see note on customization above).

 You can search for contacts only in your main Contacts folder.

 you asked if the user's problem began after an upgrade to IE11.

 Outlook Today blanked out on my laptop after an upgrade to IE11.
 I have checked the settings, etc., in the registry and don't see anything odd.
 I have a VM on which Outlook Today is performing just fine - the registry settings seem to be the same.
 I would REALLY love to get that operable again because it's so much cleaner than the sidebar MS is pushing now.

 When i click on "outlook today" i get a prompt instructing me to download an MSO file - when i click open i get and error stating this is not a valid Win32 application.
 When i click cancel i get an error stating Navigation to this page has been cancelled.
 Any ideas?

 I am running Microsoft Outlook 2010 having upgraded from 32b to 64b Windows 7 OS (all was working fine on the 32b build)